Bionic ants could be tomorrow's factory workers

 The bionic ants are part of the developer's Bionic Learning Network.
 Festo works on transferring natural phenomena to engineering techniques and equipment.

-The technology firm says the factories of the future will have to produce customised products, meaning that they will have to adapt to different production requirements.
+The technology firm says the factories of the future will have to produce customized products, meaning that they will have to adapt to different production requirements.

 Festo plans to exhibit its robotic ants in April at the world's biggest industrial technology fair, Hannover Messe, where the German engineering company will also show off other recent creations like cooperative artificial butterflies.